Mike Rojas

-Miguel Angel Rojas (born April 17, 1963) is an American former professional baseball player and current baseball manager.
-He played in Minor league baseball as a catcher from 1983 to 1984 for the Oakland Athletics and Toronto Blue Jays organizations.
+Miguel Angel Rojas (born April 17, 1963) is an American former professional baseball player, coach, and manager.
+He played in minor league baseball as a catcher from 1983 to 1984 for the Oakland Athletics and Toronto Blue Jays organizations.
 After his playing career, he continued his involvement in professional baseball as a coach and manager for several organizations.
 He is the current manager for the Northwest Arkansas Naturals of the Double-A Texas League and the Leones del Caracas of the Venezuelan Professional Baseball League.